BRACKETS-by-TRIAD/harbor-laravel/harbor-readme.md

 # Harbor #

 Harbor provides docker configuration for your project.
+It is based on vessel by Fideloper LLC - https://vessel.shippingdocker.com/.
 It consist of

 * nginx container,
 * php container,